wombleton/gitlaw-nz/acts/A/Anti-Personnel Mines Prohibition Act 1998.md

     (3) Every person who, without reasonable excuse, refuses or fails to comply with subsection (1) commits an offence.

-    (4) Every person who commits an offence against subsection (3) is liable on summary conviction to imprisonment for a term not exceeding 1 year or a fine not exceeding $100,000\.
+    (4) Every person who commits an offence against subsection (3) is liable on conviction to imprisonment for a term not exceeding 1 year or a fine not exceeding $100,000\.

-    Compare: 1996 No 37 [s 13][61]
+    Compare: 1996 No 37 [s 13][62]

+    Section 13(4): amended, on 1 July 2013, by [section 413][55] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 14 Secretary may seek information